taataa/tapspace/docs/api/v2/index.md

 Note that the rounding affects the input coordinates and thus snapPixels should NOT be used during a gesture except at the end.
+Otherwise the gesture appears jittery and unpleasant.
+Also in the perspective view mode the snapping is a lost cause, because almost nothing matches the screen pixels exactly.

 The method does not modify the plane transition, only the latent CSS.

 <p style="margin-bottom: 0"><strong>Parameters:</strong></p>

-- *options*
-  - optional object with props:
 - *anchor*
-      - optional point2 on the plane or Point.
-The point about to perform the rotation snapping.
-Rotation snapping around a point that is far from the user's gaze point – like viewport (0,0) – can cause visible translation near the gaze.
-The translation can be annoying during or after a rotation gesture.
-Therefore the rotation snapping should be performed around a point near the gesture and the gaze.
+  - optional Point.
+The point is the pivot about to perform the rotation snapping.
+Rotation snapping around a point that is far from the user's gaze point – like viewport (0,0) – can cause visible movement near the gaze point.
+This movement can be annoying during or after a rotation gesture.
+Therefore the rotation snapping should be performed around a point near the gesture and the gaze point.
 Defaults to the plane anchor.

-TODO option to disable either rotation or translation snap

 <p style="margin-bottom: 0"><strong>Returns:</strong></p>